Scheveningen, The Netherlands

 When we asked people what advice they would give someone preparing to move to Scheveningen, they said:

 "Scheveningen is a district of The Hague, Netherlands, and is known for its long sandy beach, esplanade, pier, and lighthouse.
 The official language is Dutch, but English is widely spoken due to the high number of international organizations and expats in the area.
 The cost of living in Scheveningen can be quite high, especially when it comes to housing, but it varies depending on the area and type of accommodation.
 Public transportation is efficient and reliable, with trams and buses connecting Scheveningen to The Hague and other parts of the Netherlands.
 The climate in Scheveningen is a temperate maritime one, with mild summers and cool winters, and rainfall spread throughout the year.
 Scheveningen is a popular tourist destination, so it can get crowded during the summer months, especially on the beach and the boulevard.
 The district is known for its seafood, especially herring, and there are many seafood restaurants and stalls along the beach.
 Healthcare in the Netherlands is of a high standard, but it's mandatory to have health insurance, so expats should arrange this before moving.
 Scheveningen has a range of accommodation options, from modern apartments to traditional Dutch houses, but the demand is high, so it's advisable to start looking for a place to live well in advance.
 The district is home to a number of international schools, making it a popular choice for expat families.
 Scheveningen has a vibrant cultural scene, with numerous festivals, concerts, and events taking place throughout the year, as well as several museums and art galleries.
 The Dutch are known for their directness and honesty, which can sometimes come across as blunt to newcomers, so it's something to be aware of when interacting with locals.
 Cycling is a popular mode of transport in the Netherlands, and Scheveningen is no exception, with many cycle paths and bike rental shops.
 The district is safe and has a low crime rate, but like any tourist destination, it's advisable to be aware of your surroundings and keep an eye on your belongings.
-Finally, it's worth noting that the Dutch have a strong work-life balance, and leisure time is highly valued, so expats should be prepared to embrace this aspect of the local culture," remarked one expat who made the move to Scheveningen.
+Finally, it's worth noting that the Dutch have a strong work-life balance, and leisure time is highly valued, so expats should be prepared to embrace this aspect of the local culture," said one expat in Scheveningen.

 How do I find a place to live in Scheveningen?